 Denmark is seriously reinventing its Christmas traditions, so If you have always wondered what it would be like to experience a refreshingly Nordic Christmas, now is the time.
-It only takes a few minutes to pick up your phone and call that Danish family you met on holidays or that business girl from the last business fair and get invited.
-A SAS or Norwegian seat is waiting with your name on it to a Scandinavian country that can offer new experiences fuelled by design.
-Continue reading “7 reasons why you should be in Denmark for Christmas”
+It only takes a few minutes to pick up your phone and call that Danish family you met on holidays or that business woman from the last… Continue reading 7 reasons why you should be in Denmark for Christmas

 Follow Modernissimo Blog on Instagram